MichaelCurrin/os-genesis/docs/other/setup-steps.md

 This guide is for **Linux**.

-## Basic
+## 1. Basic

-1. Write OS to DVD-R or flash drive
+1. Write OS to DVD-R or flash drive.
-1. Turn off machine
+1. Plug it in another machine or leave it in the current one.
-1. Insert disc
+1. Turn off the machine.
-1. Boot up
+1. Boot it up.
 1. Follow install steps.
 In particular:
-	1. Select to **encrypt** hard drive with a password
+	1. Select to **encrypt** hard drive with a password.
-	1. Choose **US** language
+	1. Choose **US** language.

-## System config
+## 2. System config

 Once logged in, set these up:

-- Connect to WiFi
+- Connect to WiFi.
 - Power manager under settings.
 	- Turn on _notifications_ and _tray icon_.
 - Setup network
-	- Edit `/etc/hosts` and setup my machines.
+	- Edit `/etc/hosts` and setup the machines.
 This can happen later when I need it.
 - Optionally disable requiring password for `sudo` commands.
 	- Run `sudo visudo`.
 	- Set this.